 So, whether you are graduating from high school, college, a job, or graduating from a relationship that wasn’t working, know each step is part of your overall journey and doesn’t define you as a success or a failure.
 Each chapter opening or closing allows you to take a deeper look at what is important in your life and move forward in LOVE.

 Moving forward, I invite you to graduate into your highest self by:

-Seeing every experience through a lens of LOVE; the good, the bad and the ugly all offer you an opportunity to LOVE life bigger.
+Seeing every experience through a lens of LOVE; the good, the bad, and the ugly all offer you an opportunity to LOVE life bigger.

-Appreciating the challenges, you go through as simply an opportunity to refocus on what you value in life rather than focusing on fear.
+Appreciating the challenges, you go through is simply an opportunity to refocus on what you value in life rather than focusing on fear.
 Appreciation is easy when life is showing up in celebratory ways, so dig a little deeper and appreciate all of you.

-Mostly my wish for you is to realize wherever your journey in life takes you, it’s filled with great opportunity to LOVE and live full out.
+Mostly my wish for you is to realize wherever your journey in life takes you, it’s filled with great opportunities to LOVE and live full out.
 Become a doctor.
 Become a janitor.
 Become a mom or a dad.
 Become what brings you the greatest happiness as the world is a happier place when you are happy.

-Until next time, congratulations on your well deserved journey.
+Until next time, congratulations on your well-deserved journey.

 Each day I graduate deeper into living my highest self.

 Words to LOVE by: